gianintech/100-days-of-code/log.md

 😁 So happy for this achievement, I was able to make a game (even though it's easy to do) this is my first!

+### August 2, 2022 - Tuesday
+- Errands day and had to finish a project for my freelance job.

+### Day 12: August 3, 2022 - Wednesday
+**Today's Progress**:

+☑️ Started making a Drum Kit App using Javascript

+☑️ Adding eventListeners, using Higher Order Functions and Passing Function Arguments

+☑️ Integrated an audio for Drum Kit, and tweaked the CSS a bit.

+**Thoughts:**
+💭 Second application that I'm building using Javascript.
+I hope it goes well.
+😁 I'm feeling ecstatic because little by little I can understand Javascript deeper with every lesson and mini-projects I'm having.